Sophie Couzos

 Biography

 Associate Professor Sophia Couzos is a public health physician and general practitioner.
 She is currently working as an Associate Professor of General Practice and Rural Medicine teaching undergraduate students with the College of Medicine and Dentistry at James Cook University.
 She is also a researcher with the Anton Breinl Centre for Health Systems Strengthening within the Australian Institute of Tropical Health and Medicine.
-She is also currently Consultant Public Health Physician to the Queensland Aboriginal and Islander Health Council.
-She nearly 30 years of experience working for Aboriginal community-controlled health services in remote Australia and with the National Aboriginal Community Controlled Health Organisation in Canberra.
+She has over 30 years of experience working for Aboriginal community-controlled health services in remote Australia, the Queensland Aboriignal and Islander Health Council, and with the National Aboriginal Community Controlled Health Organisation in Canberra.
 She spent 14 years living and working in remote Australia, with 7 years as a clinician in ACCHSs in the Kimberley region of Western Australia.

 She has been public health adviser to several consecutive NACCHO Chairs during the period from 1998-2012.
 During this time, as a member of the Secretariat, she instigated, developed, and influenced a wide range of national policies, programs and research.
 Examples include: ‘quality use of medicines’/co-payment relief programs such as QUMAX, the Indigenous Practice Incentive Payment, Medicare Rebates for Aboriginal and Torres Strait Islander adult health checks, specific PBS medicines listings, Asthma Spacers Ordering System (with the Asthma Foundation), and numerous other programs.
 She has worked in partnership with Aboriginal representative bodies, Aboriginal leaders, non-government organisations, private industry, and government departments.
 She has extensive experience in supporting consumer involvement in the policy process.